 The second monument was put up at the memorial site by Ken Paquette in 1989.
 He was a Wisconsin fan who erected a stainless-steel structure resembling a guitar inscribed with the names of the three rock ‘n’ roll legends.

 It is located about 400 meters west of the 315th Street and Gull Avenue intersection, slightly more than 5 miles from Clear Lake.
 There is a structure resembling Holly’s favorite glasses at this intersection, marking the access point to the actual Buddy Holly crash site.

 Ken Paquette didn’t get tired and erected still another monument.
 This time he did so outside “The Riverside Ballroom in Green Bay, Wisconsin.”
 It was the place where the band hosted its penultimate show before the crash.
 The monument was unveiled on 17th July 2003.

 Paquette still made another memorial back in 2009 in honor of Peterson, the pilot, which was also unveiled at the Buddy Holly crash site.

-See Related: Minnesota vs Wisconsin
+See Related: Minnesota vs. Wisconsin

+As the fans say, “The music didn’t die in Clear Lake.”
 The event, which now welcomes over 60,000 people each year, features a second-generation of artists like: